 - those who needs a quick return to fertility if you are planning to get pregnant

-If you have specific questions about whether the pill is suitable for you, you can speak to a Singapore-registered GP discretely using the Doctor Anywhere App, which allows you to consult a doctor any time on-demand.
-Download the App here.
+If you have specific questions about whether the pill is suitable for you or whether other contraceptives options may be better for your lifestyle, speak to a doctor discretely over the Doctor Anywhere App.
+Our doctors are ready to help you, 24/7.

 About Dr. Lee Guo Rui

 Dr. Lee graduated from the National University of Singapore in 2008, with 10 years of experience as a practicing doctor.
-He has rotated across various departments in the major public hospitals in Singapore and was trained under the Radiology residency program for three years before starting his private practice in 2018.
+He has completed rotations across various departments in the major public hospitals in Singapore and trained under the Radiology residency program for three years before starting his private practice in 2018.